Drow

 The drow (/draʊ/ or /droʊ/) or dark elves are a dark-skinned and white-haired subrace of elves connected to the subterranean Underdark in the Dungeons & Dragons fantasy roleplaying game.
-The drow have traditionally been portrayed as generally evil and connected to the evil goddess Lolth.
-However, later editions of Dungeons & Dragons have moved away from this portrayal and preassigned alignment.
-More recent publications have explored drow societies unconnected to Lolth.
+The drow have traditionally been portrayed as generally evil and connected to the evil spider goddess Lolth.
+However, subsequent editions of Dungeons & Dragons have moved away from this portrayal and preassigned alignment, while later publications have explored drow societies unconnected to Lolth.

 Creative origins

-The word "drow" is from the Orcadian and Shetland dialects of Scots, an alternative form of "trow", which is a cognate with "troll".
+The word "drow" originates from the Orcadian and Shetland dialects of Scots, an alternative form of "trow", which is a cognate with "troll".
 The Oxford English Dictionary gives no entry for "drow", but two of the citations under "trow" name it as an alternative form of the word.
 Trow/drow was used to refer to a wide variety of evil sprites.
 Everything about the Dungeons & Dragons drow was invented by Dungeons & Dragons co-creator Gary Gygax except for the basic concept of "dark elves".
 However, in the Prose Edda, Snorri Sturluson wrote about the black elves: "... the dark elves however live down below the ground. ... [and] are blacker than pitch."